 I can't really say that I have any direct experience of aboriginal life.
 After all, only an aborigine could claim this.
 However, for two years, 1977 and 1978, I watched aboriginal children growing up, the difficulties they faced, the close family relations that mean so much and the ingrained prejudice of the dominant white culture around them.
 This was when I lived in Cunnamulla, a small town in south-west Queensland.
-As a teacher in the State School, there was part of the dominant culture, I must admit and I can't really claim to have done anything to improve things for my aboriginal students.
+As a teacher in the State School there, I was part of the dominant culture, I must admit and I can't really claim to have done anything to improve things for my aboriginal students.
 There's not much one person can do and I was only young.
-The experience had an effect on though.
+The experience had an effect on me, though.

 It was those years that formed the basis for "Dougy" and "Gracey" though the towns described in the books aren't supposed to be Cunnamulla.
 That wouldn't be fair.
 I could have lived in any town in Australia with a mixed population and it would have been much the same, perhaps many times worse.

-Since leaving Cunnamulla, I have maintain a deep personal interest in political and social issues associated with indigenous Australia, even if I don't have ant close aboriginal friends.
+Since leaving Cunnamulla, I have maintain a deep personal interest in political and social issues associated with indigenous Australia, even if I don't have any close aboriginal friends.
 My "experience" today stems more from reading newspapers and watching television news and documentaries.

 Can a white person write about black experience?
 It's a vexed question.
 Some answer no and criticise me for doing so.
 Others praise me from trying to understand the viewpoint of indigenous Australians even if I haven't got everything right.
 I have never claimed to speak for aboriginal people.
 That would be wrong.
 But having observed and been both moved and troubled by what I saw, I think I was right to produce these novels.

 Are any of the characters based on real people?